toddpillars/toddpillars/README.md

 Now I host a 3-node Kubernetes Cluster behind my desk - soon to be 5!

+## My Philosophy on Technology

+The Human Element

+I am a USA Hockey Level 4 Youth Hockey Coach

+I coach 16U-18U High School Varsity and JV level.

+I also play with the Tampa Bay Lightning Warriors, a military veteran's team.

 ## My Certification Goals

 2/28/26 for the Kubernetes and Cloud Native Associate Exam (KCNA) Exam